 Executive Online Editor: Mark Satta

-Mark is a 2L from Rochester, NY.
+Mark is a 3L from Rochester, NY.
 Prior to law school Mark received his BA from Houghton College in psychology and communication, worked in admissions at his alma mater, and received an his PhD in philosophy from Purdue University.
 At Harvard, he serves as a member of the Board of Student Advisers, Co-President of the Campaign for Political Equality, and President of the Law and Philosophy Society.
 This past summer he was a summer associate at Harter Secrest and Emery LLP in Rochester, NY.
-This upcoming summer will be a summer associate at Ropes and Gray LLP in Boston, MA.
+This summer he is working as an academic fellow at Harvard Law School.

 Executive Tech Editors: Emma Goold & Daniel Magalotti

 Emma is a 3L from Portsmouth, Virginia.
 She graduated from McGill University with a B.A. in Political Science and International Development Studies.
 Emma then taught elementary school in Jackson, Mississippi for four years.
 She spent her 1L summer in Boston at the Massachusetts Law Reform Institute learning about progressive policy advocacy at the state level.
 During her 2L summer, she’ll be at the ACLU of Massachusetts and the Boston City Council in Councillor Wu’s office.
 In addition to her role on the Harvard Law and Policy Review, Emma is a Programs Chair for the HLS chapter of the American Constitution Society.